apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 5th, 2019: Apache Jackrabbit 2.8.10 released
+Apache Jackrabbit 2.8.10 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.8) page for more details.

 #### February 28th, 2019: Apache Jackrabbit Oak 1.10.1 released
 Apache Jackrabbit Oak 1.10.1 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.